First Grade | Second Grade | Third Grade | Fourth Grade | Fifth Grade

-Adrienne Sibrizzi was a Waldorf student herself having attended Green Meadow Waldorf School in New York from kindergarten through high school.
+Adrienne Sibrizzi was a Waldorf student herself, having attended Green Meadow Waldorf School in New York from kindergarten through high school.
 She went on to university to earn a double major with a Bachelor of Arts in Elementary Education and Spanish.
-Upon college graduation she began her teaching career in North Carolina.
+Upon college graduation, she began her teaching career in North Carolina.
 Inspired by the potential that public education has to impact immigrant communities, she sought a teaching position in New York City.
-With a desire to better serve her students she completed a Master’s degree in Elementary Education, with a focus on best practices for Charter schools in an urban setting.
+With a desire to better serve her students, Adrienne completed a Master’s Degree in Elementary Education with a focus on best practices for charter schools in an urban setting.

 In her words:

 “I am endlessly fascinated by the unique capacity each child has to learn in their own distinctive manner.
 The Waldorf curriculum is so rich with creative opportunities for students to engage, and for teachers to differentiate.
 I love the sound of deep thinking in the classroom when a lesson has resonated with each student in their own key.”

 Michael Rohner brings extensive breadth and depth from his teacher training and instructional experience both internationally and in the United States.

 While we know Michael for enthusiastically spearheading our Kindergarten class, his roots are in shepherding the educational development of elementary through middle school children.
 Prior to joining our staff, Michael trained in Austria as a remedial teacher and as a middle school teacher, with a focus on math and music.
 He taught Middle School students for eight years in both Austria and Liechtenstein.